Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 You don’t need to invest in a whole new set of tableware to refresh your dining set up.
 Simply update a white dinner set with the addition of statement side plates or bowls.
-Layer on colour with gorgeously glazed finishes, pick a patterned design or this leafy textural bowl brings a fresh twist to the table.
+Layer on colour with gorgeously glazed finishes.
+Pick a patterned design or this leafy textural bowl brings a fresh twist to the table.

 8. Revamp your table linens

 Think about more creative ways to lay your dinner party table.
 A stylish tablecloth will update a tire table in minutes, covering up scratches and watermarks alike.
-Keep to a natural linen design for a less formal look, or use a runner if you’re worried a cloth might seem to fussy.
+Keep to a natural linen design for a less formal look, or use a runner if you're worried a cloth might seem too fussy.